×

 Definition of Whole Milk and Kefir

 Do you know What is Whole Milk and Kefir.
 If you are looking for the definition of Whole Milk and Kefir or want to know what is Whole Milk and Kefir?, then this is where you will fetch your answers.
 Well, in simple terms Whole milk is the raw, unpasteurized milk obtained from mammals like cows, buffalo, goat, sheep, yak, camel.
 While Kefir is fermented milk made by using kefir grains containing benefiicial yeast as well as probiotic bacteria found in the yogurt.
 Both these products are unique in their own ways.
-Whole Milk is a Not Available colored dairy product and Kefir is Not Available colored.
+Whole Milk is a colored dairy product and Kefir is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Whole Milk bears Not Available flavor with a Not Available aroma whereas Kefir has Yeasty flavor and a Milky aroma.
+Whole Milk bears flavor with a aroma whereas Kefir has Yeasty flavor and a Milky aroma.
 The color, flavor and the aroma of these products depict their origin.
 Whole Milk originated in East European countries- Bulgaria, Czech Republic, Ukraine, whereas origin of Kefir is traced back to North Caucasus regions.